International Education in Basel

 One advantage of international schools in Basel is that they tend not to be as competitive as bigger cities when it comes to school places.
 As long as you apply early enough, you shouldn’t have much trouble getting a spot for your child and you likely won’t have to deal with long waiting lists.
 Having said that, it’s always a good idea to have all your paperwork in order, be prepared for a lengthy and rigorous application process, and of course, do all the research you can about your preferred international school.

-Below, we have compiled our top 5 international schools in Basel.
+Below, we have compiled the top 5 international schools in Basel according to our users.
 However, there are another 4 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Basel based on your requirements.